yangxikun/monitor-man/README.md

 1. run `node bin/www`

 ## License
 This software is licensed under MIT.
-See the [LICENSE.md](LICENSE.md) file for more information.
+See the [LICENSE](LICENSE) file for more information.